Hey Hey!

 What is Gabzy’s heritage?

-He proudly informed us of his British-Nigerian background, having grown up in Peckham, South East London - aka Little Lagos(!)
+With a cool demeanour and comfortably perched in his seat, he proudly informed us of his British-Nigerian background (Yoruba to be specific), having grown up in Peckham, South East London - aka Little Lagos(!)

 What is Gabzy’s history with Afro Nation?